-Undaunted by need to compare nearly 4,750 hospitals nationwide across 15 specialties and 10 procedures and conditions last year, U.S. News reviewed seven additional clinical areas in the 2021-2022 edition, which was released today.
+Undaunted by need to compare nearly 4,750 hospitals nationwide across 15 specialties and 10 procedures and conditions last year, U.S. News reviewed eight additional clinical areas in the 2021-2022 edition, which was released today.

-The expanded analysis covers how well hospital teams cared for heart attack, stroke, pneumonia, diabetes, hip fracture and kidney failure, and how well they performed a kind of back surgery called spinal fusion.
+The expanded analysis covers how well hospital teams cared for heart attack, stroke, pneumonia, diabetes, hip fracture and kidney failure, and how well they performed in maternity care or a kind of back surgery called spinal fusion.
 Prior years included objective measures of quality in treating chronic obstructive pulmonary disease (COPD) and congestive heart failure, and in performing colon and lung cancer surgery, hip and knee replacement, aortic valve, transcatheter aortic valve and heart bypass surgery, among others.
-In total, hospitals were scored on 32 separate clinical areas this year, earning points for patient experience, patient outcomes, nursing quality and the adept use of technology.
+In total, hospitals were scored on 34 separate clinical areas this year, earning points for patient experience, patient outcomes, nursing quality and the adept use of technology.

 California Pacific Medical Center – Van Ness Campus was also highly ranked, coming in at 56th in the state and seventh in the San Francisco metro area and earning the high performer accolade in six clinical areas, including stroke, chronic obstructive pulmonary disease, congestive heart failure, colon cancer surgery, hip replacement and aortic valve surgery.

 An additional 13 Sutter hospital campuses received the following “high performer” recognitions in one or more clinical areas: